Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI: Mitigation of Data-Mining Concerns and Economic Rationale

 This design effectively introduces economic regularization on the symbolic search space.
+Unlike traditional automated machine learning methods (such as genetic programming) that conduct unconstrained random walks across a vast mathematical landscape \citep{neely1997technical,brogaard2023machine}\footnote{Specifically, arbitrarily combining mathematical functions and operators often generates economically meaningless rules, which merely inflates the computational cost of the search process.
+This is largely because the size of the search space is astronomically large due to the multitude of possible mathematical combinations.}, our Agentic AI leverages the prior financial knowledge embedded in its pre-trained weights.
 By restricting the admissible set of transformations to economically interpretable ones, the framework reduces the likelihood of discovering spurious patterns that arise purely from combinatorial exploration of mathematical operators.
+In essence, the requirement of an explicit economic rationale acts as a Bayesian prior that drastically shrinks the hypothesis search space to an economically meaningful subspace.
+This fundamentally reduces the multiple-testing burden before any statistical hurdles are even applied.
 As a result, the agent prioritizes signals that are both statistically predictive and economically meaningful, filtering out a large class of purely data-mined candidates \citep{harvey2020false}.